 Using both hands, gently place the AFM head with the AFM chip onto the sample stage.
 Make sure that each of the vertical points on the AFM head are firmly set in their designated grooves on the AFM stage.
 Once the AFM head is in place, visually see how close the cantilever holder is to the dish.
 If it appears to be too close, such that the AFM head is in contact or within 1 mm of the top of the sample dish, back it out using the z stepper motors before lowering the AFM tip towards the sample.

-Using brightfield illumination, slowly lower the AFM chip to the bottom of the glass dish using the z stepper motors control panel on the AFM software.
+Using brightfield illumination, slowly lower the AFM chip to the bottom of the glass dish using the z stepper motor control panel on the AFM software.
 Locate the manual micrometers that control x-y or in-plane motion of the AFM head on the instrument platform.
 Adjust the position of the AFM cantilever within the field of view by correcting the AFM head as the cantilever comes into view.

 Since the location with respect to the bottom of the dish is unknown at this time, lower with steps of 100 – 200 µm to avoid crashing the AFM tip into the Petri dish.
 Typically, the tip needs to be lowered 800 – 2000 µm.
 As the tip is lowered, watch for a shadow to appear on the microscope software view, which indicates the AFM tip is getting closer to the bottom of the dish.